bootdotdev/blog/content/python/python-projects-for-beginners.md

 Beyond that one project, the course itself has plenty of interactive coding challenges that kind of act as mini-projects.
 They will stretch your limits, but they're great for a beginner who wants to learn Python.

-Our first course, Python Fundamentals, is designed to take you from a complete beginner and teach you all the skills you need to become more advanced.
+Our first course, Learn Python, is designed to take you from a complete beginner and teach you all the skills you need to become more advanced.
 In addition to our wider [curriculum](https://github.com/bootdotdev/curriculum), which acts as a complete computer science degree -- but at 5% of the cost 😀 -- we have a specialized Python track for anyone who wants to get an interactive experience with Python and get hired, stat.

 [Learn Python with boot.dev Here](https://boot.dev/learn/learn-python)